• 4,000 firms

 Functions and services of BPO associations

-The functions and services offered by BPO associations can vary depending on their specific needs and their members’ needs.
+The functions of BPO associations depend on their needs and their members’ needs.
+Still, most offer some common services, such as the ones below.

 Advocacy